Post-Doctoral Research Associate

 Person specification:

-The successful applicant will have a PhD in a relevant discipline, e.g. Biosciences or is near completion.
-They will have experience of using basic laboratory techniques (i.e. histology and immunohistochemistry) and a good knowledge of health and safety assessment/good laboratory practice.
-Experience in presenting and publishing work in leading conferences and journals in the field of biomedical science is essential.
-Experience in working with laboratory animals (i.e. mouse and pig) would be advantageous.
+The successful applicant will have a PhD or is near completion in a relevant discipline, e.g. Bio/Medical/Mechanical Engineering.
+They will have experience in image processing and developing advanced computer simulation based on finite element method.
+Experience in presenting and publishing work in leading conferences and journals in the field of biomedical engineering is essential.
+Experience in material characterisation and previous work on craniofacial system would be advantageous.

 Appointment at Grade 7 is dependent upon having been awarded a PhD; if this is not the case, the initial appointment will be at Research Assistant Grade 6B with payment at Grade 7 being backdated to the date of final submission of the PhD thesis.
-Please note the post is for 24 months in the first instance.
+Please note the post is for 36 months.

-Any queries related to the position should be addressed to Dr Erwin Pauws ([email protected]) and Prof Mehran Moazen ([email protected]).
+Any queries related to the position should be addressed to Prof Mehran Moazen ([email protected]).
 Please see the following link for more information about this role and to apply for this position.